A History Of Baseball Cards

 Pre-1900 Cards

-Cabinet Cards were produced in the years before and just after the American Civil War, approximately 1840’s to 1860’s.
-During the mid –19th century both baseball and photography were becoming more and more popular.
+Cabinet Cards were produced from the 1840s to the 1860s, before and just after the American Civil War.
+During the mid–19th century, both baseball and photography became increasingly popular.

-These cabinet cards as they were called, were more picture-oriented timesakes, much different than the modern baseball cards that many are familiar with.
+As they were called, these cabinet cards were more picture-oriented time sakes, much different than the modern baseball cards that many are familiar with.
 They were called ‘cabinet cards’ since they were the appropriate size (usually 4 inches by 6 inches) to be showcased in a family’s cabinet.

-These cards were kind of comparable to a business card of today.
-Once photography became more widely available, those with enough money could have as many of these cards produced for themselves, thus there wasn’t any one particular company producing these cards.
+These cards were comparable to today’s business cards.
+Once photography became more widely available, those with enough money could have as many of these cards produced for themselves; thus, no one particular company produced these cards.

 The Tobacco Card Era

-By the late 1800’s baseball was on its way to becoming America’s pastime.
-Tobacco cards were now becoming widely distributed inside of cigarette packs; they were used to both promote various cigarette brands while also acting as a stiffener to help protect the cigarettes from getting crushed.
+By the late 1800s, baseball was on its way to becoming America’s pastime.
+Tobacco cards were now widely distributed inside cigarette packs; they promoted various cigarette brands while also stiffening the cigarettes to help protect them from being crushed.

-Around the same time, Allen & Ginter another popular cigarette company issued some of the most beautiful lithographic cards of the era.
-The first Allen & Ginter set (referred to as N28) is one of the most popular issues of the 19th-century tobacco era.
+Around the same time, Allen & Ginter, another popular cigarette company, issued some of the most beautiful lithographic cards of the era.
+The first Allen & Ginter set (aka N28) is one of the most popular issues of the 19th-century tobacco era.

-Despite the age of these cards (now over 140 years old), they aren’t impossible to find.
-According to PSA, roughly 3800 cards in the N28 set have been graded.
-However, you can forget about finding a PSA 10, as none to date have received a perfect score.
+Despite their age (now over 140 years old), these cards aren’t impossible to find.
+According to PSA, roughly 3,800 cards in the N28 set have been graded.
+However, you can forget about finding a PSA 10, as none have received a perfect score.

 As this great piece on tobacco cards notes, it was quite common for collectors to glue these cards into albums.
 Thus, finding one in tip-top shape is nearly impossible.
 Even still, commons in VG shape still run about $300 on average.